Author Flows Logo

 CNYassine Rhouati

-19 min read
+29 min read

-1) What Is a Plot in Storytelling?
+What Is The Plot in a Story?

 In literature, the plot is often described as the backbone of a story, the chain of events that connects the beginning, middle, and end into a meaningful whole.
 While people sometimes use the words story and plot interchangeably, they are not quite the same.
-The novelist E.M.
-Forster explained the difference clearly: “The king died and then the queen died” is a story; but “The king died, and then the queen died of grief” is a plot.
-The first example lists events, while the second shows cause and effect.

 This distinction highlights that a plot is more than a sequence of actions.
 It involves logic, consequence, and structure.
 A story answers what happens, but a plot answers why it happens.
 This difference is what gives a narrative its depth.